CRG-CNAG/mpistat/README.md

 Running the collector pipeline
 ==============================
-The collector pipeline requires a working mpi system.
-It consists of the following parts :
+The collector pipeline requires a working mpi system, a compute cluster for running the workers (so as to spread the IO), and a batch system for co-ordinating the pipeline.
+We have templates for Slurm and Univa Grid Engine.
+It should be relatively straightforward to write batch system templates for any other system (e.g. Platform LSF).It consists of the following parts :

 * A C++ mpi program that runs on the cluster and co-ordinates walking through all the inodes in an efficient way.
 An ouptut file for each inode type (regular file, directory, symlink, pipe, block device, socket) is created by each worker.
 * A python program which parses the main stdout file from the mpi program and uses matplotlib to generate a graph of the progress of the collector over time.
 * A python program that generates a schema for a clickhouse database for the run using a jinja2 template and runs the schema file against a clickhouse instance to create the empty database
 * An array job that loads each of the protocol buffer format data files into the database.

-You will need to have a compute cluster with a batch processor to run the pipeline.
-We have templates for slurm and Univa Grid Engine.
-It should be relatively straightforward to write batch system templates for any other system (e.g. Platform LSF).

 The command line tool
 =====================